Achintha444/api_authenticator_sdk/README.md

 ### Use redirect based authentication

-To perform redirect based authentication using a federated IdP, first, you need to add the following code snippet to your application build.gradle file.
+To perform redirect based authentication using a federated authenticator, first, you need to add the following code snippet to your application build.gradle file.
 This will add a separate activity that will handle the redirection on your behalf.

 ```gradle
 android.defaultConfig.manifestPlaceholders = [